eNMS-automation/eNMS/docs/source/automation/services.md

 The following features operate on Bulk Services that are currently filtered in the table display.

 - `Export Service as .TGZ`: Bulk export the filtered set of Services; stored on the server in the `files/services` folder.
 - `Bulk Edit`:  Makes the same config change to all currently filtered services in the table display.
 - `Export as CSV`: Export the current filtered list of services in the table display to a .csv file that downloads to the user's browser.
 - `Bulk Deletion`: Deletes all services that are currently filtered in the table display.

 Below the top button bar are the Quick Filter controls for filtering the table.

-Each Service listed in the table has its own button bar on the right that
+Each Service Name listed in the table is a hyperlink to the workflow builder panel for workflows, otherwise the standalone service name.
+Each service has its own button bar on the right that includes:
-includes:

 - `View Logs`: View the service logs.
 - `View Results`: View the service results.
 - `Edit Service`: Opens the Service Editor Panel with default parameters when creating a new service and with saved service parameters when editing an existing service.
 - `Duplicate Service`: Opens the Service Editor Panel with all parameters duplicated to the original service; create a new Service Name to complete.
 - `Export Service`: Downloads that Service to the browser in a .tgz file containing a YAML file representation of the service profile.
 - `Run Service`: with the saved parameters inside the Service.
 - `Parameterized Run`: Run the service after soliciting input fields from the user.
-Input field selection is controlled by the selection of parameters in the Step 1 Service Panel Editor.
+Input field selection is controlled by the selection of parameters in the Step 1 Service Editor Panel.
 - `Delete Service`: Deletes this service.

 !!!
 Note